Skip to main content Skip to search Skip to main navigation

 Lowest Score National Champions

-These sailors won their championships with the fewest possible points, having won every race that counted toward the final score.
+These sailors won their championships with the lowest possible score, having won every race that counted toward their final result.

 Year